tlodge/fmundane-engine/docs/docs/intro.md

 # Caravan Intro

-The future mundane engine brings together the sensors, devices and actuators in our caravan platform to enable us to create engaging, immersive experiences for small groups (1-4) of participants.
+The Future Mundane engine brings together the sensors, devices and actuators in our caravan platform to enable us to create engaging, immersive experiences for small groups (1-4) of participants.
 Thanks to Matt Pilling for the following architecture diagram.
 <img src="../../../img/architecture.png"/>